Marc-André advises clients on complex commercial litigation.

 He specializes in disputes related to real estate development, purchases and sales, contracts and construction, as well as administrative law.
 Clients involved in highly contentious bankruptcy and insolvency matters also turn to Marc-André for his methodical approach and his nimble courtroom skills.
 Well versed in environmental issues, Marc-André has significant experience in environmental liability class actions.
 He represents companies of all sizes – from local startups to large international organizations – at all levels of court, including the Supreme Court of Canada, and before arbitration tribunals.

-Marc-André is on the board of directors of the Orchestre symphonique de Montréal.
+Marc-André co-chairs the Committee for the Prevention of Harassment in the Workplace in our Montréal office and is on the board of directors of the Orchestre symphonique de Montréal.

 MSG Lac Mirabel s.e.c., Morgan Stanley Real Estate Fund (MSREF) IV Mirabel Trust and others

 Acted for MSG Lac Mirabel s.e.c., Morgan Stanley Real Estate Fund (MSREF) IV Mirabel Trust and others in defence of a $55-million lawsuit with respect to an alleged agreement for the purchase and sale of a 7.2-million square foot site in Mirabel, Québec, on which a large shopping centre and residential project are now underway.